SergeiIonin/ContractsRegistry/README.md

 ### Set up
 The project consists of 2 modules: `rest-api` and `reader`.
-User should provide the following environment variables at the modules run
 #### reader
 This module handles `Kafka` events for creating and deleting contracts.
 ```shell